Leo Dee

-Leo Dee (July 8, 1931 – November 22, 2004) was an American artist and teacher.
-A native of Newark, New Jersey, he achieved first regional and then national prominence for his "incredibly detailed" and realistic silverpoint drawings which conveyed "the softest and most subtle transitions of tonal values."
+Leo Dee (July 8, 1931—November 22, 2004) was an American artist and teacher.
+A native of Newark, New Jersey, he achieved first regional and then national prominence for his "incredibly detailed" and realistic silverpoint drawings that conveyed "the softest and most subtle transitions of tonal values".

 Early life and training

-Dee was born in Newark, New Jersey on July 8, 1931.
+Dee was born in Newark, New Jersey, on July 8, 1931.
 He attended Newark Arts High School, graduating in 1950 with a three-year scholarship to attend the Newark School of Fine and Industrial Arts.
 Drafted into the U.S. Army in 1953, he served two years in Fort Meade and, returning to civilian life, re-entered the Newark School of Fine and Industrial Arts under the G.I.
 Bill.
 While a student at that school, he took classes from instructors who had established reputations in their respective fields, including Leopold Matzal (portrait painting), James Rosati and Reuben Nakian (sculpture), and Ben Cunningham (color theory).
 Among them were two artists associated with the precisionist movement whose teaching had lasting influence on Dee's mature style.
-One of the two, Charles Goeller, showed Dee how to create realistic drawings in fine detail and the other, Hans Weingaertner, showed him how to make paintings having "precise and quiet form" and trompe l'oeil realism.
+One of the two, Charles Goeller, showed Dee how to create realistic drawings in fine detail, and the other, Hans Weingaertner, showed him how to make paintings having "precise and quiet form" and trompe l'oeil realism.